yangcao77/odo-fork/docs/IDP-YAML.md

     # Tasks that share the same build image will ALWAYS run in the same container during a scenario.

     - name: maven-build
+      type: Standalone # Required field: One of: Runtime (task runs in runtime container), Shared (task runs outside runtime, but shares a container with another task), Standalone (task runs outside runtime, should not share a container with another task)
       container: maven-build-container
       command: /scripts/build.sh # could also just be a normal command ala `mvn clean package`
       # Tasks containers will always be started with a command to tail -f /dev/null, so that they persist.
 The actual tasks themselves will be run w/ kubectl exec